 Maybe you have heard of the term balance and equated it with a physical component or ability, such as balancing a book on one’s head, or a gymnast having balance on a high beam.
 But, did you know there is another type of balance?
 This type of balance is more all-encompassing and is applied to all aspects of life.
 Balance, in this sense, is about reaching a happy medium with our lives and trying to avoid extremes.

 When you think of this balance, think of moderation.
 By applying the principle of moderation and balance in our lives we can often find a level of peace that is hard to come by when living a life that is out of balance.

-A good place to begin when talking about balancing aspects of life is to explain why balance is important.
-Without balance we can often be living at the edges of our lives, or the extremes, as opposed to in the middle.
+An excellent place to begin when talking about balancing aspects of life is to explain why balance is important.
+Without balance, we can often be living at the edges of our lives, or the extremes, as opposed to in the middle.

 “Living life on the edge” is a saying that also has a connotation of stress and hardship.
 There is a reason for this!
-For example, on one end of the continuum (or on one extreme) is obsession.
-Becoming completely obsessed and inundated in what you are doing.
-Someone who is on this edge with their work life may work 14-hour days and make no time for themselves.
+For example, on one end of the continuum (or on one extreme) is an obsession, becoming completely obsessed and inundated with what you are doing.
+Someone on this edge with their work life may work 14-hour days and make no time for themselves.
 They may sacrifice sleep, eating, and time with their family.
 Clearly, living on this edge is unfair to oneself and to friends and family.

 Some good reasons to incorporate balance into aspects of life include: